philschatz/accessible-engine/README.md

 There is a large database of game controllers but this is the [only description of the file format I have found](https://github.com/Vladar4/sdl2_nim/blob/7f3422cd5480ba0961a1f8922ed7609326215656/sdl2/private/gamecontroller.nim#L77)

+# Notes

+Zelda-like game needs:

+# abstraction for providing a sequence of things that happen over time (generator)

+- optional cancellable method (with its own animation? or is it always immediate?)
+-

+# Sprites

+- sprite groups & their z-indexes or something so you can walk behind a tree
+- sprites that have a set of boolean flags
+- maybe some sprites can be a "vertical wall" which is useful for both Z-index calculation _and_ for hookshot/arrow shooting
+- multi-height sprites (e.g. the player is tall w/ a hat)

+# Maps

+- tile maps (maybe multiple tiles per square for like a bridge over land & water, Big-square sprites for like a roof)

+# Messaging

+- popup speech bubbles (with more than just text... maybe controller keys)
+- message windows (e.g. 1 at a time, optional title, require keypress)

+# Items

+- inventory
+- binding weapon(s) to keys

+# Controller

+- keyboard/controller is abstracted out (game registers which keys it wants to listen to)
+- multiplayer (game registers for it)
+- remapping config